 Should the participant submit a request for a hearing on an untimely basis (later than 30 calendar days from the date of mailing of the Notice by SDHC), staff will inform the participant by mail within ten calendar days of such receipt that the participant is not entitled to a hearing.
 However, a participant who has submitted an untimely hearing request within one year from the date the NIA was issued and has shown good cause, as previously defined, may be granted an informal hearing.
-An untimely hearing request may be denied if sufficient good cause documentation is not provided.
+An untimely hearing is not guaranteed, the request may be denied if sufficient good cause documentation is not provided.
+Please note, actions proposed on the NIA as a result of the discovery of possible program violations by participants will not be considered rescinded by SDHC's decision to grant an informal hearing, whether timely or untimely.